ethereum-optimism/ethereum-optimism.github.io/README.md

 - [Tokens that modify balances without emitting a Transfer event](https://github.com/d-xo/weird-erc20#balance-modifications-outside-of-transfers-rebasingairdrops)

 ### Base tokens
 For right now, `Base` tokens go through a separate review process.
 So, if you are adding tokens across both `Optimism` and `Base`, please separate this pull request into separate pull requests for each chain, in order to streamline the review process.
-If you are adding a token to a `Base` chain (e.g. `base-goerli`) please add a comment to your PR and tag [@roberto-bayardo](https://github.com/roberto-bayardo) as they are the point of contact for `Base` tokens and must approve all `Base` tokens before they are merged.
+If you are adding a token to a `Base` chain (e.g. `base-goerli`) please add [@roberto-bayardo](https://github.com/roberto-bayardo) as a reviewer as they are the point of contact for `Base` tokens and must approve all `Base` tokens before they are merged.

 ### Automated checks